dylan-davidson/Core-Connect-4/Core.md

 Enter: the column to move, q to quit, s to save
 Bane enter your move:</code></pre>

-**Illegal Moves**

-A position off the game board or a column that is full will result in an error message and the player must re-enter the move.
-The error message is:
-<pre><code>ILLEGAL MOVE: Try again</code></pre>

 **Quit**

 If 'Q' or 'q' is entered, play will stop at that point.
 The program will print the following: